schengal4/SAM-Med2D/README.md

 # SAM-Med2D Streamlit App

 Welcome to the SAM-Med2D Streamlit App.
-This application provides an interactive interface for medical image segmentation based on the Segment Anything Model (SAM) model.
+This application provides an interactive interface for medical image segmentation based on the Segment Anything Model (SAM) model fine-tuned for medical imaging.

 ## Overview